 That enables them to open and activate new customer accounts almost instantly.

-Many small businesses start out using only PayPal, Stripe or their like and it works fine for a time.
+Many small businesses start out using only PayPal, Stripe, or something similar and it works fine for a time.
 As the business grows, the benefits of a merchant account will become apparent for these reasons:

 Account Freezes – Because these services do not assess merchants before signing them up, they may freeze an account at any time.
 They cannot permit illegal sales transactions, just as no merchant account can either.
-Any high risk business runs the risk of losing their PayPal or Stripe capability once it comes to light.
+Any high-risk business runs the risk of losing its PayPal or Stripe capability once it comes to light.

 Higher Costs – Once a business grows, the volume of transactions rises too.
 That’s when the higher transaction fees of these services may begin to hurt.
 When processing over a few thousand dollars per month on a regular basis, a direct MID saves money for a small business owner

 Management Information – These services cannot provide the level of sales and customer analysis data that comes standard with many merchant accounts.
 This is extremely valuable business intelligence for any manager.

 Why Your Business May be Deemed High Risk for an Aggregator